codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Combining-tags--ids-and-classes--continued--c0f8.md

 }
 ```

-Let's say we have the html which is in the top left window, and if we use the selector `#header-nav li` on it.
+Let's say we have the HTML which is in the top left window, and if we use the selector `#header-nav li` on it.
 You can see in the bottom left window the elements that would be targeted (the ones in green).

 ### 2) Descendant selector syntax.